rayoz6546/Rayan/README.md

 # Rayan

-Welcome to my Github page where I show you some of the best courses and projects I have worked on throughout my academic journey.
-Codes, video demos, and other deliverables are provided!
+Welcome to my Github page where I show you some of the best courses and projects I have worked on throughout my academic and professional journey.
+Codes, video demos, and more are provided!

 ## Courses